zehrabuse/ride-cancellation-prediction-ml/docs/01_cleaning_documentation.md

 # Data Cleaning Documentation

 ## Purpose
-This notebook focuses on cleaning the raw ride dataset to handle missing values and prepare it for feature engineering.
+This notebook(`RDP_Data_Cleaning.ipynb`) focuses on cleaning the raw ride dataset to handle missing values and prepare it for feature engineering.

 ## Steps Taken